 Media Captioning

-When using videos in your course or on the web, captioning can be useful for not only those with disabilities but also those who speak English as a second language, non-traditional students taking courses, etc. Please note if captions are not needed for accommodation, your department will be responsible for the cost to caption your videos.
+If you use videos in your course or on the web, captioning can be useful not only for those with disabilities but also for those who speak English as a second language, non-traditional students taking courses, etc. Please note if captions are not needed for accommodation, your department will be responsible for the cost to caption your videos.
 For more information please contact AccessMU@MiamiOH.edu.

 Different Types of Captioning